Services

 Speaker Susanna Sancassani, Head of METID at Politecnico di Milano, expert in e-learning and e-collaboration

-Grading is a very important step in the course unit/learning experience.
-The first thought goes to the structured assessment moments and the final exams.
-In fact, in the design of our course unit, we can provide various processes for assessing students' knowledge/skills/competencies that also allow us to monitor the effectiveness of teaching activities, providing feedback to guide the next steps.
+Awarding a grade is a very important step in the teaching/learning experience.
+The first thought goes to structured assessment moments and final examinations.
+In fact, when designing our teaching, we can envisage various processes for assessing students' knowledge/skills/competences that also make it possible to monitor the effectiveness of teaching activities, providing feedback to guide the next steps.

 Feedback and assessment